arian-press2015/apxterm/README.md

 # apXterm

+Licensed under the GNU General Public License v2 (GPLv2).
+See the COPYING file for details.

 I wanted to try mimicking the mobaXterm app that is only available for windows, so Linux users could use its features too.

 ```sh